SCODEMeetup/cbus-biking-LOC-api/README.md

 Notes:

-incident_type_id, incident_severity_id, and incident_subject_id are foreign keys to the incident_types and incident_severity table rows, respectively.
+incident_type_id, incident_severity_id, and incident_subject_id are foreign keys to the incident_types and incident_severity table rows, respectively and are valid search parameters to the API.

 incident_datetime is an iso 8601 datetime string that is stored in UTC (indicated by the trailing Z)in the database.
 If the incident_datetime indicates another timezone, e.g., "2020-09-19T21:44:42.-04:00" (ET DST), it will be converted to UTC by the server to "2020-09-20T01:44:42.000Z".